- Zygomatic implants are an alternative to traditional implants for people with severe bone loss in the jaw.

 How long do zygomatic implants take to heal?

 One of the great things about zygomatic implants is that they can be restored with an implant crown immediately.
-There is no healing time involved, with regards to placing the crown.
-The gum tissue around the area may need a week or two to heal, and osseointegration of the bone and implant will not finish for about five months.
+There is no healing time required for placing the crown.
+The gum tissue around the area may need a week or two to heal, and osseointegration of the bone and implant will not be complete for about 5 months.